hruzgar/artemis-dl/README.md

 **Hello and welcome to my GitHub repository!** As a student at TUM utilizing the Tum Artemis platform, I felt the need to create a way to permanently archive all of your exercises.
 I believe in the value of preserving knowledge, so I designed this tool to ensure I, and others, can download and access these exercises indefinitely - even 30 years down the road.
 This tool creates a *completely local copy* of exercises and doesn't require any third party service to ensure the longevity.

 Features:
-- **Dark-Mode PDFs:** Download exercises preserving the dark theme.
+- **Dark-Mode PDFs:** Download exercises as pdf while preserving the dark theme.
 - **Exercise Repositories:** Finds and downloads repositories (even hidden ones) of exercises directly from Tum Artemis.
 - **One-command Course Download:** And all of this with only *one command!!*.
 Download full Artemis-Courses with a single command, creating a lasting local archive.